bobbingwide/oik-weight-zone-shipping/readme.txt

 = 0.2.3 =
 * Fixed: No shipping options were found when restrict shipping classes is 'no' but there are shipping classes in the cart,[github bobbingwide oik-weight-zone-shipping issues 31]
 * Changed: Add WC requires at least and WC tested up to values,[github bobbingwide oik-weight-zone-shipping issues 30]
-* Tested: With WooCommerce 4.9.1
+* Tested: With WooCommerce 5.1.0
+* Tested: With WordPress 5.7
+* Tested: With PHP 8.0
+* Tested: With PHPUnit 9

 = 0.2.2 =
 * Changed: Internationlised the strings used in Migration,[github bobbingwide oik-weight-zone-shipping issues 22]